This post may contain affiliate links. Please read my disclosure policy.

 This is what I dream about at night, cheesecake and strawberries, followed by lots of chocolate.
 I know my blog’s name is Jo Cooks, but many times I wondered why I just didn’t call it Jo Bakes, because Jo loves to bake a lot more than cook.
 I really shouldn’t talk about myself in the 3rd person.

-Anyway, I love making mini cheesecakes, I think they’re so adorable and the perfect size for a dessert.
+Anyway, I love making mini cheesecakes, like these Mini Salted Caramel Cheesecakes, and Mini Tiramisu Cheesecakes.
+I think they’re so adorable and the perfect size for a dessert.
 Well, that’s if you can stop at eating just one.
 Plus I’ll take any excuse to use my mini cheesecake pan.
 You really do end up with perfect cheesecake bites every time.

 - 16 oz cream cheese at room temperature